master-q/statusicon-xmodmap/README.md

 * connecting your i3wm desktop on [xrdp](https://github.com/neutrinolabs/xrdp), and
 * reconnecting the RDP session,

-you will the custom modifier is lost on the session.
+you will lose the custom modifieron on the session.

 On this case, someone needs to run xmodmap manually.
 But how to do that?